What Are My Employment Rights?

 - Jokes or derogatory comments about transgender people

 - Repeated and intentional use of the wrong name or pronouns

 - Invasive, disrespectful personal questions may constitute harassment

 You have the right to safe and adequate access to restrooms and other facilities consistent with your gender identity.
-According to the Justice Department and the EEOC, denying access to facilities consistent with your gender idientity can constitute discrimination.
+According to several federal courts and the EEOC, denying access to facilities consistent with your gender idientity can constitute discrimination.
 Employers cannot demand medical or legal documentation of your gender as a condition of restroom access, or limit you to using a specific restroom separate from other employees.
 Agencies also cannot require you to use facilities that are unsanitary, potentially unsafe, or located at an unreasonable distance from your work station.

 What Can I Do About Employment Discrimination?